 We would welcome someone with a background in animal husbandry and an interest in animal welfare and conservation, who is a mature team player with respect for others.
 We need a good, clear communicator (written and spoken English) and coordinator with a minimal personal agenda, who seeks mutual growth for all and is able to make a long term commitment to the primates and the staff.
 The position requires a self-starter, someone who is humble, compassionate, self-reliant, organized, professional, computer literate, open to learning, capable of problem solving and completing a task.
 Our resident Intern would need to be physically fit, with no communicable diseases or criminal record, who has a driver's license and would enjoy a rural lifestyle with simple amenities.
 A one year commitment to the Sanctuary is requested.
 Foreign citizens would need to secure their Visa and permits independently.

 This is a volunteer position.
 Pacific Primate Sanctuary is a nonprofit organization (501(C)(3).
-Our staff is made up of 5-10 volunteer caregivers (who volunteer one or more shifts each week), 1-3 interns, and a support system of veterinary and other professionals.
+Our staff is made up of 5-10 volunteer caregivers (who volunteer one or more shifts each week), 1-4 interns, and a support system of veterinary and other professionals.
 Since the well-being of the monkeys is our primary focus, they are not on exhibit, the facility is not open to the public and they are not subjected to any medical research.
 As a result, our organization is not eligible for funding from any governmental agencies nor do we receive funds from admission, as would a public zoo.
 Therefore, we must rely solely upon donations from compassionate individuals and organizations.
 Our operating budget is extremely small.
 Financial independence for personal expenses (i.e. travel and medical needs) is required of our Interns.
-If you are considering the possibility of seeking grant support, supplementary funds for needs other than housing could be built into your budget.

 provided for internship/volunteer positions (travel, meals, lodging):